-The Commission shall review proposed construction of any freestanding structure (residence or out-building/accessory structure) on any property in an Historic Zoning District.
+The Commission shall review proposed construction of any freestanding structure on any property in an Historic Zoning District.
 Since construction in an historic district has usually taken place continuously from the late nineteenth and early twentieth centuries, a variety of building types and styles result which demonstrates the changes in building tastes and technology over the years.
 New buildings may continue this tradition while complementing and being compatible with other buildings in the area.

-Reproduction may be appropriate when it reproduces facades and other elevations of a residence or accessory structure which no longer exists, if the building contributes to the historical character of the area, or if it will be compatible in terms of its architectural character with the buildings immediately surrounding the lot.
+Reproduction may be appropriate when it reproduces facades and other elevations of a building which no longer exists, if the building contributes to the historical character of the area, or if it will be compatible in terms of its architectural character with the buildings immediately surrounding the lot.
 Any reproduction shall be accurately based on pictorial architectural documentation.

-Because new buildings usually relate to an established pattern and rhythm of existing homes, both on the same and opposite sides of a street, the dominance of that pattern and rhythm must be respected and not disrupted.
+Because new buildings usually relate to an established pattern and rhythm of existing buildings, both on the same and opposite sides of a street, the dominance of that pattern and rhythm must be respected and not disrupted.
 New construction should be consistent with existing buildings along a street in terms of the following: